 A political ideology can be defined as “a coherent set of views on politics and the role of the government.”
+A person’s political ideology defines what they stand for politically and how they believe the government should approach political and economic issues.
 Ideologies shape and explain our perception of reality.
 We don’t all see things the same way, and as humans, we have the tendency to interpret reality through our biases and orientation.
 So, political ideologies are important because they help us understand our political views better.
 They help us identify what we stand for and what we are against.
 Ideally, they help us know how best to relate and interact with other people politically.

 As religious beliefs are vital to a person’s identity, so are their political ideologies.
 As Dr Jim Riley, a former professor of Politics at Regis University, wrote, “When combined with other factors such as effective leadership, persuasive rationale, timely development, and popular appeal, political ideology goes a considerable distance in the direction of comprehending things political.”